Dance On offers a wide range of dance classes for people aged 55+ across Leeds and Bradford.Read More

 Please consider joining our regular supporters to help us get back on our feet following lockdown.
 You can make a one-off donation or join our regular supporters by clicking here.

 More about Dance On, our partners and research:

-Dance On is funded by Sport England and One Dance UK is working with regional partner Yorkshire Dance and local delivery partner darts (Doncaster Community Arts) to establish at least 30 new dance groups in disadvantaged areas over the next two years.
+Dance On was established in 2018 in partnership with One Dance UK, regional partner Yorkshire Dance and local delivery partner darts (Doncaster Community Arts).
+Funded by Sport England, Dance On aimed to establish at least 30 new dance groups aiming to support over 55s to stay active whilst also having fun.

-The University of Leeds will carry out detailed research on the programme to build on existing evidence, which shows that dancing can improve mobility, prevent falls and enhance mental wellbeing and brain function.
-The Dance On programme can potentially make cost savings for Health and Social Care, which will be investigated through a Health Economics study.
+The University of Leeds carries out research on the programme which looks into how dancing can improve mobility, prevent falls and enhance mental wellbeing and brain function in older adults.
+The Dance On programme also has the potential to make cost savings for Health and Social Care.

 Read our latest research pamphlet (November 2021) to find out more about the health and wellbeing benefits of the programme.

 Read our latest research pamphlet

 Click the images below to find out more!